Mexico

 VII) Establish the nutritional needs that must be met by basic food baskets.
 In the case of industrialized wheat and corn flours, mandatory fortification will be required, specifying the nutrients and amounts that must be included;

 VIII) Provide the Ministry of Commerce and Industrial Development with technical elements in nutrition, for the purposes of issuing Mexican official standards.
-(Art.
-115)
+(Article 115)

 For a description of the provisions on advertising, labeling, and school nutrition, see the specific amendments in the “Related Documents”.